tlevine/conferences/strata-2014-socrata/abstract.md

 practical relevance to people who use open data or who manage disparate data within a large organization.

-We'll also touch on some of the technology behind our analysis system, including the management of varied metadata formats, wrangling of a wide variety of datasets, and algorithmic integration of datasets with poor metadata.
+We'll also touch how our data analysis architecture manages varied metadata formats, wrangles a wide variety of datasets, discovers dataset taxonomies, and algorithmicly integrates datasets with poor metadata.

 We'll focus on some technology-based approaches for discovering open data that pertains to your business.
 We'll also discuss